What is Xeriscaping?

 - Finalized landscape design must be submitted within 2 weeks of the yard inspection with the Town representative.

 - After approval is received, start your project!
-Applicants have 10 weeks to complete the project from the date of the pre-approval/inspection.
+Applicants have 10 weeks to complete the project from the date of the inspection.

-- Once complete, book a post-inspection with the Environment and Sustainability staff member and complete the online water conservation xeriscape rebate application (link will be sent via email prior to inspection).
+- Once complete, book a post-inspection with the Town staff member and complete the online water conservation xeriscape rebate application (link will be sent via email prior to inspection).

 - Got irrigation?
 Businesses and institutions are required to book an irrigation assessment with the Town after completion of the project.
 Residents are encouraged to book an assessment as well, but it is not a requirement.